Skip to main content

 Written by Anni

-At times, Bookwhen’s booking fields may not provide the exact functionality you need.
-Below are some common workarounds to help you tailor your booking process to fit your requirements.
+Sometimes, Bookwhen’s booking fields may not provide the functionality you need.
+This article explains some common workarounds to help you tailor your booking process to fit your requirements.

 This article covers: